paulmcquad/DigitalElectronics/S1/EP1/EP_NumberSystem.md

+# Digital Electronics - S1 EP1 (Number Systems)

-# Introduction: What's a Number System?
+## Introduction: What's a Number System?

 Simply put, a number system is a way to represent numbers.
 We are used to using the base-10 number system, which is also called decimal.